 portion of a horse are disallowed and score no points.
 Repeated

 offenses may cause disqualification.

 Rules for Pollaxe Combat on Foot

-will fight both members of each opposing team once, for a total of 4
+will fight all the other competitors once, for a total of 5

 The combatant who forces his opponent to the ground will be the victor.